Search Results :

 • Click Save Changes to save your configuration.

-• There are two options to add an application for your Service Provider in the IDP module
+There are two options to add an application for your Service Provider in the DNN SAML IDP module

-• IDP module requires SP Entity ID and ACS URL values from your service provider.
-You may get the metadata file (.xml) or metadata URL.
+• The DNN SAML IDP module requires the SP Entity ID and ACS URL values from your Service Provider.

 • In this steps you will map the DotNetNuke user attribute to be sent in the response to the Service Provider.